Life As a Gaming Cage Worker

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Service Orientation: Actively looking for ways to help people.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 - Cage Supervisor

 - Cashier and Salesperson

 In 2016, there was an estimated number of 19,000 jobs in the United States for Gaming Cage Worker.
 New jobs are being produced at a rate of 1.6% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Gaming Cage Worker by 2026.
-The BLS estimates 3,000 yearly job openings in this field.
+There will be an estimated 3,000 positions for Gaming Cage Worker per year.

 The states with the most job growth for Gaming Cage Worker are Washington, Texas, and Colorado.
 Watch out if you plan on working in Missouri, Alaska, or New Mexico.
 These states have the worst job growth for this type of profession.